Alejandro Luna Fandiño

 - Luna has been deeply involved in building strategies to maximize IP rights for key clients in the pharmaceutical industry.
 He is a pioneer in the litigation of pharmaceuticals and biologics and has successfully defended the exclusive rights of innovators by obliging regulators to suspend the approval of “biosimilars” when regulatory requirements have not been met.

 - After 8 years of litigation, Mr. Luna rescued one of Mexico’s leading fashion trademarks, which had been “kidnapped” by loopholes in the Mexican trademark law.

 - Luna participated as an expert on the interpretation of the Mexican patent law and patent utility requirements in a NAFTA arbitration examining the Canadian utility standard and doctrine of sound prediction.
 There are few opportunities for IP attorneys to participate in a Free Trade Agreement arbitration.

-- He has been considered the first patent linkage advisor and litigator in the country
+- He has been considered the first patent linkage litigator in the country

 - Chambers Global – Mexico, Band 1

 - Chambers Latin America – IP, Band 1